Click here to see host countries for refugees originating from Tibet.

 Dr Carole McGranahan

-Dr. McGranahan is Associate Professor of Anthropology at the University of Colorado (USA).
+Dr. McGranahan is Professor of Anthropology at the University of Colorado (USA).
 She holds a PhD in Anthropology and History from the University of Michigan (2001).
 She conducts research and teaches courses on Tibet and the Himalayas, political anthropology, and refugees and immigration among other topics.
-She has six years experience providing expert witness testimony for U.S. political asylum cases for Nepali and Tibetan nationals.
+She has provided expert witness testimony for U.S. political asylum cases for Nepali and Tibetan nationals since 2005.

 Email: achosenlifegmail [dot] com